 Although educational practices and theory are in constant evolution, our culture and many school systems still have a tendency to value linguistic and logical-mathematical abilities over others.
 An important part of the learning is geared towards developing those areas, or presented in a way that resonates more to and relies in greater part on the abilities of a linguistic/ logical-mathematical mind.

 As a result of this, children who have a more dominantly linguistic/ logical-mathematical mind tend to do better in most traditional school systems, having their abilities being reinforced and having learning experiences that resonate with how they specifically process information.
 At the same time, children who show other sets of strengths, often for example related to the arts, receive much less reinforcement of their skills and a learning experience that does not always resonate with or allow them to use their abilities.

 By applying the theory of multiple intelligences in the classroom, educators take into consideration the different types of learners they might have in their class, reinforce all types of intelligences in every student, and allow for an individual learning process that will ultimately enable each learner to utilise his or her specific abilities and demonstrate learning.

 Presenting topics using the theory of multiple intelligences, that is using different pathways and tools to study information, can have a very positive effect on our students’ learning experience.
 Incorporating for example, role play, collaborative work, picture puzzles or field trips allows for a learning experience that will not only allow different types of learners to learn but will enrich every individual’s understanding of the topic.

-Natalie teaches KS2 classes.
+Natalie teaches Year 2 classes.
 She loves arts and craft and everything “do it yourself”, learning about new cultures and languages, and spending free time outdoors.